ddeeproton2/ChatPGP/README.md

 To make this chat aviable between mobiles, you can use tor server.

-Install Termux on Android, and then the servers : apache2, mysqld, node, tor, and talk with your friends :)
+Install Termux on Android, and then the servers : apache2, mysqld, node, tor, and chat your friends.

 To start, you need Ubuntu on your Termux :
 ```bash